learnk8s/learnk8s.io/src/terraform-aws/content.md

 Terraform is distributed as a statically linked, precompiled binary (written in Go) and to install it, you simply have to download it and move it to any directory in your `PATH`.

-You can find the Terraform binaries for various target platforms on the [Terraform website](https://www.terraform.io/downloads.html):
+The [Terraform website](https://www.terraform.io/downloads.html) contains the latest versions of the Terraform binaries for all supported target platforms:

 ![Install Terraform](assets/terraform-download.png)

-After you downloaded the correct package, unzip it, and move the contained binary to some directory in your `PATH`, such as `/usr/bin`.
+Download the package corresponding to your platform, unzip it, and move the contained binary to some directory in your `PATH`, such as `/usr/bin`.

 On macOS, you can alternatively install Terraform with: